Cello concertos (Kabalevsky): Cello Concerto No. 2

-Description

 The Second Cello Concerto is part of a trilogy of more difficult and dramatic concertos.
 These pieces are generally considered to be written for music tutors rather than students, as his other concertos were.
 The other two pieces in the trilogy are Kabalevsky's first two piano concertos.
 Cello Concerto No. 2 was written in 1964 and premiered by Daniel Shafran that year.
 Shafran had previously recorded the First Cello Concerto with Kabalevsky.

 Stylistic features

 The Second Cello Concerto is in C minor.

 Cello Concerto No. 2 does not follow a traditional concerto structure like Concerto No. 1 as it has a slow-fast-slow pattern.
 This structure was influenced by Kabalevsky's teacher, Nikolai Myaskovsky.
 The movements are as follows: